 Understanding Tier Pricing Can Help You Save Money

-After you’ve reviewed your drug plan’s tiers, talk to your doctor about what conditions you’re currently receiving treatment for and what medications you are on.
+After you’ve reviewed your drug plans’ tiers, talk to your doctor about what conditions you’re currently receiving treatment for and what medications you are on.
 Your doctor can help you find the most cost-effective prescriptions that will provide effective treatment for your conditions.
-Additionally, in most cases, generics can be substituted for brand name drugs, helping you pay the lowest price available.
+Additionally, in some but not all cases, generics may be substituted for brand name drugs, helping you pay the lowest price available.

 You have every right to share your insurance plans’ formulary with your doctor.
-Being pro-active in your own costs.
-You and your doctor could converse about lower tiered medications your insurance plan formulary covers, to see if the medication could be the right medication for you.
-Saving you on your monthly medication costs.
-You could also speak with your broker about your medications before you purchase a health plan, choosing a plan with lower tiers for the medication you take, making sure your doctor also takes the plan.
+Be pro-active in your own out of pocket costs.
+You and your doctor could converse about lower tiered medications your insurance plan formulary covers, to see if the medication could be the right medication for you, along with saving you money on your monthly medication costs.
+You should also speak with your broker about your medications BEFORE you purchase a health plan to see if there is a lower tiered plan offered.
+Important to ensure your doctor also takes the plan.

 Nevada Insurance Enrollment Is Here to Help

 Understanding how health insurance companies cover different types of drugs can be confusing.
-At Nevada Insurance Enrollment, our health insurance agents are here to help you find an insurer that will cover your prescriptions, ensuring that you save as much money as possible on the cost of your prescriptions.
+At Nevada Insurance Enrollment, our health insurance agents are here to help you find an insurer that will cover your prescriptions and help save you the most money.
 Contact us today to discuss your options.

 Related Articles: